"Glengarry is one of the biggest treks in the world, but it comes with the greatest view at the end."

-Glengarry is a uniqe outdoor education, six-month residential experience for all Year 9 students.
+Glengarry is a unique outdoor education, six-month residential experience for all Year 9 students.
 This unique program is conducive to boys' rapid social, physical and mental development.
 A rite of passage into manhood.
 Founded around the concept of experiential learning, Glengarry will provide your son with all the benefits of outdoor education.

-Founding Principal Graeme Rennie knew that exposing boys to the natural environment and creating opportunities for them to be challenged physically, spiritually, emotionally, socially and academically in the context of the outdoors, would develop boys in a distinct manner that would set Scots boys apart.
+Founding Principal Graeme Renney knew that exposing boys to the natural environment and creating opportunities for them to be challenged physically, spiritually, emotionally, socially and academically in the context of the outdoors, would develop boys in a distinct manner that would set Scots boys apart.

 At Glengarry Scots boys discover: